Betty Ehrenborg-Posse is known for translating English-language revivalist songs and of pedagogic songs of profane content.

 Betty Ehrenborg-Posse’s contributions to the corpus of profane Swedish songs include various songs which incorporate movement, such as ‘Blink lilla stjärna där’ (‘Twinkle, twinkle little star’) and other easily understood and playful songs containing pedagogical content, such as ‘Här är vårt öra, vi fått för att höra’ and the mnemonic song about the seasons, ‘Januari börjar året, februari kommer näst’.

 In 1856 Betty Ehrenborg-Posse married Baron Johan August Posse af Säby.
 The couple had three children together.
 The eldest of these was August Mikael, who trained to be a missionary but died of tuberculosis before he could take up his mission.
-Their two daughters, Anna Elisabet and Hedvig Amalia, both trained to become deaconesses.
-In 1887 Hedvig was sent abroad as the Swedish church missionary to South Africa, whilst Anna remained a deaconess in Sweden.
+Their two daughters, Anna Elisabet and Hedvig Posse, both trained to become deaconesses.
+In 1887 Hedvig Posse was sent abroad as the Swedish church missionary to South Africa, whilst Anna remained a deaconess in Sweden.

 Betty Ehrenborg-Posse died in Södertälje in 1880.
 Her double-barrelled surname of Ehrenborg-Posse is a posthumous reconstruction that is often used now but was never in use during her lifetime.
 She always signed her name B E-g until she got married, after which she simply signed as B. Posse.